Last Updated on

 The easiest way to limit waste is by encouraging attendees to go paperless.
 You can send invitations via digital ticketing or email rather than sending printed invitations or tickets.
 There are also apps that facilitate the communication of important information and details about a particular event.
 You can put your agenda online for public viewing.

 In events, you can use materials that are environmentally friendly such as paper cups instead of plastic ones, or using water refilling stations instead of handing out plastic water bottles.
-You can also encourage any photo booth hire to use recycled printing paper in printing their photo booth pictures.
+You can also encourage any photo booth hire to use recycled printing paper in printing their photo booth pictures after editing photos by using some fashion photo editing service.

 - Reduce energy and water consumption at events